 The candidate's record in teaching, research, and service will each be evaluated separately as below expectations, meritorious, or excellent.
 The candidate must be rated as, at least, meritorious in all three areas and must receive a rating of excellent in either teaching or research.
+Material judged to be excellent obviously fulfills the lower standard of meritorious.

 Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
 Examples of other means of evaluation are provided in the appendix to this document.
-This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum and course materials.
-In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
+This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum, course materials and assessment tools.
+In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be seriously considered here.
 A rating of meritorious will require student evaluations which are typically at or above the departmental average and evidence of effective teaching.
-A rating of excellent will require student evaluations which are typically above the departmental average, evidence of effective teaching, continuing creativity and/or improvement of courses at all levels and dedication to student learning.
-In evaluating teaching, course content, level and size will be considered in interpreting student evaluations.
+A rating of excellent will require student evaluations which are typically as other evidence of effective teaching which may include dedication to student learning, development of revised curriculum, particularly around efforts to integrate diversity initiatives, new pedagogical and assessment techniques, participation in professional development, work with students outside the classroom, and other areas of teaching such as those in the appendix.

+In evaluating teaching, course load, content, level and size will be considered in interpreting student evaluations.